How do I know which panel company to trust?

 Are fire-rated panels available?

-If fire safety is a consideration, then choosing a panel produced from a Class A material is important.
-Our fire retardant panels are produced with a material that has been tested in accordance with ASTM Designation E84-15 and meets all requirements of the NFPA (National Fire Protection Association) and IBC (International Building Code) to receive a class “A” rating.
-Some panels from our Regency, Norwich, Wellington and Woodland lines are available with the fire rated option for an additional charge.
+If fire safety is a consideration, then choosing a panel produced from a Fire Rated Polyurethane material is important.
+Our Fire Rated Polyurethane panels are produced with a material that has been tested in accordance with ASTM Designation E84-15 and meets all requirements of the NFPA (National Fire Protection Association) and IBC (International Building Code) to receive a class “A” rating on the Polyurethane.
+Some panels from our Regency, Norwich, Wellington and Woodland lines are available with the Fire Rated Polyurethane option for an additional charge.

 Are the panels really made in the USA?